dkilcy/robotics-iot/RC/DragonLink/README.md

 It should come right up and work.
 If it fails right away, select the other bluetooth serial port, power cycle the DL TX and hit connect as soon as you see the blue light.
 ```

-### Vehicle Wiring

-Complete the vehicle wiring.

-**IMPORTANT**: Make sure both receiver and flight controller are **POWERED OFF**

-On the vehicle:
-1. Connect 6-pin straight thru cable between UEXP3 on receiver and Telem2 port on Pixhawk.
-2. Power the receiver with 5.0-8.4 VDC to any GRD and VCC pins on the servo connectors.

 ### Bench Test